 Fish tanks also help you get creative with your pet’s habitat, allowing you to set the stage for either sunken pirate ships or distant planets.

 Pets are a source of joy for their owners, and seniors definitely don’t have to miss out on the fun.
+In fact, there are many benefits of pets for seniors.
 Our care homes provide plenty of support for seniors with pets, so give our staff a call today at (904) 829 6479 or visit us to find out how you and your furry friend can be a part of our family.